Fred Clark

-Frederick Leonard Clark (March 19, 1914 – December 5, 1968) was an American film and television character actor.
+Frederick Leonard Clark (March 19, 1914 – December 5, 1968) was an American movie and television character actor, often playing in authoritative roles.

 Early years

-Born in Lincoln, California, Clark was the son of Fred Clark Sr. He attended Stanford University with plans to become a doctor, but participation in a college production of Yellow Jack diverted his attention to acting.
+Clark was born in Lincoln, California, the son of Fred Clark Sr. He attended Stanford University, with plans to become a doctor, but participation with a college production of Yellow Jack diverted his attention to acting.
 He changed his major to drama and later received a scholarship to the American Academy of Dramatic Arts.
 While there, he was elected his class's most promising actor.